Disproving (Positive) Almost-Sure Termination of Probabilistic Term Rewriting via Random Walks: Embedding Random Walks Based on Term Occurrences

 So when rewriting innermost occurrences of $t$ according to the rules used in $\F{T}$, we need linearity of $t$.
-Instead, one could also try to rewrite outermost occurrences.
-Then, instead of linearity of $t$, we have to require that there is no leaf $v \in \ctleaf(\F{T})$ where a variable occurs more often in the looping term $t$ than in the term $t_v$ of the leaf $v$.
-A $\PP$-RST $\F{T}$ is \emph{\textbf{n}on-\textbf{v}ariable-\textbf{d}ecreasing} ($\nvd{}$) if it satisfies $|\rootterm(\F{T})|_x \leq |t_v|_x$ for all $v \in \ctleaf(\F{T})$ and all $x \in \VSet$.
-Rewriting an outermost occurrence of $t$ according to an $\nvd{}$ $\PP$-RST $\F{T}$ does not affect [3] any other non-overlapping occurrences of $t$.
+[3] Instead, one could also rewrite outermost occurrences.
+Then, instead of linearity, we have to require that there is no $v \in \ctleaf(\F{T})$ where a variable occurs more often in the looping term $t$ than in the term $t_v$ of the leaf $v$.
+A $\PP$-RST $\F{T}$ is \emph{\textbf{n}on-\textbf{v}ariable-\textbf{d}ecreasing} ($\nvd{}$) if $|\rootterm(\F{T})|_x \leq |t_v|_x$ for all $v \in \ctleaf(\F{T})$ and all $x \in \VSet$.
+Rewriting an outermost occurrence of $t$ according to an $\nvd{}$ $\PP$-RST $\F{T}$ does not affect any other non-overlapping occurrences of $t$.

 \begin{restatable}[Embedding Random Walks via Occurrences (2)]{theorem}{EmbeddingRWTwo} Let $\PP$ be a PTRS and let $\F{T}$ be an $\nvd{}$ $\PP$-RST with $\ctheight(\F{T}) > 0$ and $\rootterm(\F{T}) = t$.
 If we have ${\sum_{v \in \ctleaf(\F{T})} p_v \cdot \maxNOO(t,t_v)} \geqMaybe 1$, then $\PP$ is not $\PASTASTColor$. \end{restatable}